grsmv/clio/README.md

 ### Views

-Clio has application-wide layout system, also you can define custom layout for specific routes.
-Also you can give away content without any layouts at all.
+Clio has application-wide layout system, although you can define custom layout for specific routes.
+You can give away content without any layouts at all.
 Let's take a look at few examples:

 To define view for specific action, you need to call `Render()` method with path to a template as a first argument: